 Inspect the Roof for Signs of Leakages or Damage

-If you live in a rainy area, a thorough inspection of your roofing system is quite important in summer because it will help you determine whether there are any leaks or damage that need fixing now or later on when there won’t be much rain at all.
+If you live in a rainy area, a thorough inspection of your roofing system is quite important in summer because it will help you determine whether there are any leaks or damage in the roof that needs fixing now or later on when there won’t be much rain at all.
 To start with the inspection, place a bucket below each roof vent pipe (they are usually located right above each room) for 24 hours or until the water has run out.
 This will help you determine whether there are any leaks above your rooms.
 If there is a leaky vent pipe, seal it using duct tape or replace it altogether with a new one.

 Repair Window Screens

 Your window screens should always be in good condition because they help keep insects out while letting fresh air in.
 If they are torn or damaged in any way, repair them immediately so that no insects can get into your home through them during the summer months.
 It is easy to do repair work yourself; just buy a new screen mesh from a local store and follow instructions on how to fix it on YouTube videos that are easily available online.
 Alternatively, you can ask a specialist to come to your house and fix them for you if you are not confident enough about doing it yourself or simply do not have time for it due to other pressing duties this summer.

 Highlight Safety Features, Such as Escape Ladders and First Aid Kits

 Summertime is usually associated with accidents such as fires and falls from tall heights (e.g., balconies).
 Therefore, it is best to highlight all safety features in your home such as first aid kits hidden high above kitchen cabinets or fire escape ladders for upper floors hidden behind closet doors.
 This way you can quickly access them if an emergency occurs and thus save precious time when seconds count!

 The Bottom Line